 My second condition was to wait for some sort of reversal candlestick pattern before I could place an entry order with a stop loss.
 The red oval on the chart above indicated that I had a green reversal candlestick at that area and that it was time to place my orders.

 Step 4: Managing my open position until my targets are hit or my trailing stop gets taken out

-Note: At the time of writing this article this position was still open and whether my upper targets will be reached or not is not up to me BUT what you should take note of is that I planned my trade ahead of time, had the patience to wait for my entry rules and managed my trade according to additional rules.
-Following the steps in my strategy helped me avoid negative emotions and the mistakes that goes with it!
+Note: At the time of writing this article this position was still open and whether my upper targets will be reached or not is up to me BUT what you should take note of is that I planned my trade ahead of time, had the patience to wait for my entry rules and managed my trade according to additional rules.
+Following the steps in my strategy helped me avoid negative emotions and the mistakes that go with them!

 Another trade example on USD/CAD

-As soon as priced reached my entry zone and touched my red pitchfork line on momentum divergence and a bullish reversal candlestick pattern, I knew it was time to buy this currency pair.
+As soon as price reached my entry zone and touched my red pitchfork line on momentum divergence and a bullish reversal candlestick pattern, I knew it was time to buy this currency pair.

 This was one of those trades that took a tremendous amount of patience to manage.
 I knew beforehand where to take partial profits while trailing my stop according to my rules.
 My final target was eventually reached allowing me to book a total profit of 542 ticks with only an initial risk of 12 ticks!

 Having the ability to do that builds confidence and in the end, eliminates emotions from your trading.

 Conclusion: Trading Without Emotion